 - Due to changes in market conditions, the hedge ratios are likely to drift over time and so the benchmark allocations to the underlying single stock gilt and index-linked gilt funds will be reviewed and recalculated periodically (at least on an annual basis) to ensure the allocations remain appropriate.
-We have shown the current benchmark allocations to the underlying single stock gilt and index-linked gilt funds in the table above. - The benchmark allocations in the table above have been calculated by LGIM as at 31 March 2021.
-These weights were arrived at with the objective of maximising total portfolio interest rate and inflation hedging, as well as fitting this hedging as closely as possible to the liability profile of the Plan.
+We have shown the current benchmark allocations to the underlying single stock gilt and index-linked gilt funds in the table above. - The benchmark allocations in the table above have been calculated on a pro-rated basis across the various gilt tenors.
+The hedge is not designed to maximise the duration of the assets without the use of leverage, but is to maximise the duration of the assets while achieving broadly a proportional interest rate and inflation hedge across all gilt tenors.